Sk4v/Zalando-Codes-Generator-Discord-Bot-V2/README.md

 YOU MUST USE "TRUE" EMAIL, RANDOM,TEMPORALLY AND CATCHALL EMAILS DON'T WORK.

+First of all you need to install selenium and discord.py...you can download them from requirement.txt.

-You need to download the chromedriver (https://chromedriver.chromium.org/downloads) which is compatible with your chrome version (chrome://version).
+Than you need to download the chromedriver (https://chromedriver.chromium.org/downloads) which is compatible with your chrome version (chrome://version).

 Paste the chromedriver path on the variable PATH in the main.py file (ex: C:\Program Files (x86)\chromedriver.exe).